DUCODES/THREATLens/Contributing.md

 Security-sensitive changes may require additional review.

 # License Agreement
-By contributing to THREATLens, contributors agree that their contributions may be used according to the project's licensing terms.
+By contributing to AegisIntel, contributors agree that their contributions may be used according to the project's licensing terms.
 See:

 LICENSE